lucasconsult/block-google-ads-transfer/README.md

 ### Google Ads Raw Data Structure

 * **Entity Tables and Stats Tables** - There are several primary entities included in the Google Ads data set, such as ad, ad group, campaign, customer, keyword, etc..
-Each of these tables has a corresponding "Stats" table, which includes all the various metrics for that entity.
-For example, the "campaign" entity table contains attributes for each campaign, such as the campaign name and campaign status.
+Each of these tables has a corresponding _Stats_ table, which includes all the various metrics for that entity.
+For example, the _campaign_ entity table contains attributes for each campaign, such as the campaign name and campaign status.
 The corresponding stats table - "Campaign Basic Stats" contains metrics such as impressions, clicks, and conversions.

 * **Snapshots** - Google Ads tables keep records over time by snapshotting all data at the end of each day.
 The following day, a new snapshot is taken, and appended to the table.
 There are two columns on each table: '_DATA_DATE' and '_LATEST_DATE'. '_DATA_DATE' tells you the day the data was recorded, while '_LATEST_DATE' is a **mutable** field that tells you the most recent date a snapshot was taken.
 Querying the table using '_DATA_DATE' = '_LATEST_DATE' in the 'WHERE' clause would give you only the data for the latest day.